Skip to content

 modern-di Dishka dependency-injector injector FastAPI Depends

-Style type-based autowiring type-based, provider classes declarative containers + markers Guice-style @inject callable-based
+Style type-based autowiring type-based autowiring (provider classes) declarative containers + markers Guice-style @inject callable-based

-Resolution sync (by design) sync + async sync + async sync async
+Resolution sync (async finalizers supported) sync + async sync + async sync async

 First-party pytest plugin n/a